The Skyline College Learning Center (TLC) offers student-centered, peer-based learning

 in order to improve student retention and perseverance toward degree and certificate

-If you’d like to help fellow students progress and succeed as they work towards their
+If you’d like to help your fellow students progress and succeed as they work towards

-academic goals, then you may be an excellent candidate for a student assistant or
+their academic goals, then you may be an excellent candidate for a position at The

 Student Assistants are currently enrolled Skyline College students who welcome new